 Q: What do the red and yellow ribbons on the trees at Old Stables Corner represent?

-The trees wrapped in red ribbon are the 26 trees (13 live oaks) that would be removed.
-The trees wrapped in yellow ribbon are the 15 trees (6 live oaks) that would be negatively impacted by their proximity to the right-of-way and temporary easement.
+The trees wrapped in red ribbon are the 10 trees (5 live oaks) that would be removed.
+The trees wrapped in yellow and black ribbon are the 2 trees (2 live oaks) that could be negatively impacted by their proximity to the project, but that SSLT will make every effort to save.